sphereio/node-s3-utils/README.md

 ## Documentation
 The module is a CLI tool.
-To get some information just call help
+To get some information just use `help`

 ```bash
 $ s3utils help
 ```

-The module exposes 2 main commands
+The module exposes the following main commands:
 - `files`
 - `images`

 ### Subcommands

 #### `files`
-Handle files resources in S3 buckets
+Handle file resources in S3 buckets

 ```bash
 $ s3utils help files
 ```

-Available sucommands are
+Available subcommands:
-- `upload` - Uploads a given file to a given bucket
+- `upload` - Uploads a file to S3
-- `delete` - Deletes one-to-many files matching a (bucket) `prefix` and a `regex` to filter listed files from bucket
+- `delete` - Deletes files matching `prefix` and `regex`

 #### `files upload`
-Upload one file to a given bucket
+Upload one file to a bucket

 ```bash
 $ s3utils files help upload